mechanisms/mech-lang/docs/primitive-ideas.md

 # Primitives

-The `primitive` mechanism is used by flex and bison to associate a trait's result to a langauge specific primitive.
+The `primitive` mechanism is used by flex and bison to associate a trait's result to a language specific primitive.

 For example, the bool trait should return a boolean primitive.
 In the *C lanauge*, this will be `char` and in *C++* this will be `bool`.